The Observability Monitor for Local Go Development

-Outrig is open-source, runs 100% locally, and no application data ever leaves your machine.
+Outrig is open-source, runs 100% locally, and and your application data never leaves your machine.

 Outrig Log Viewer